By: Maxine Estevez

 “Being in hospital can be very stressful, so helping to pass that time in a pleasant and engaging way is a great service that we are proud to support.”

 This year, M6toll’s online scheme saw £20,000 given to ‘charity of the year’ Midlands Air Ambulance Charity, and dozens of smaller awards made to community projects.
-To find out more visit here.
+To find out more visit Here, or feel free to check out another Drive for Charity Article Here.